Transportation 2030: Waterways, Coasts and the North

 Oil tanker moratorium on British Columbia's north coast

 In May 2017, the Government of Canada introduced legislation to prohibit oil tankers carrying crude and persistent oils as cargo from stopping, loading or unloading at ports or marine installations in northern British Columbia.

 Vessels carrying less than 12,500 metric tonnes of crude or persistent oil as cargo will still be permitted in the moratorium area.
 This will ensure northern communities receive critical shipments of heating oils and other products.

 The legislation proposes strong penalties that could reach up to $5 million.

 The proposed Oil Tanker Moratorium Act complements the Oceans Protection Plan.
 The draft legislation passed the third reading stage in the House of Commons in May 2018, and was introduced in the Senate on May 9, 2018.
 Second reading began on June 5, 2018 and continued on October 4, 2018.

 Changes to coasting trade

-If passed as proposed on May 16, 2017, the Transportation Modernization Act (Bill C-49) would amend the Coasting Trade Act so ships can move their empty containers between locations in Canada without a coasting trade licence.
+The Transportation Modernization Act (the Act) received Royal Assent on May 23, 2018.
+It will amend the Coasting Trade Act so vessel owners can move their empty containers between places in Canada without a coasting trade licence.

 - support the marine industry's business flexibility